The Focal Quantal Response Equilibrium: Focal Quantal Response Equilibrium

 \section{Focal Quantal Response Equilibrium}

 In the QRE, all strategies are treated equally after taking their expected payoffs into account.
 However, there is abundant evidence from the experimental literature on individual decision making that individuals treat choices differently independent of their payoffs or utilities.
 There is also robust evidence against the random utility model.
 Motivated by this literature, we assume that players act as if they have adopted the following procedure.
 Each player $i$ divides the set of strategies $S_i$ into two groups.
 One group is focal, and these focal strategies are chosen relatively more frequently than strategies in the non-focal group.
 Player $i$ might focus on a subset of $S_i$ for a multitude of reasons.
-Throughout the paper we will focus on the following two behavioral interpretations.
+Throughout the paper we will focus on the following three behavioral interpretations.

-\begin{itemize} \item \textbf{Regret:} Some strategies are focal because they may lead to low ex-post regret. \item \textbf{Salience:} Some strategies are salient because they are normatively appealing, easier to notice or evaluate, or involve payoffs that capture attention.\footnote{One prominent notion of salience is due to \cite{bordalo2013salience}.
-It turns out that this is qualitatively similar to regret, but with a somewhat different formula.} \item \textbf{Limited Consideration:} It is psychologically or physically too demanding for player $i$ to consider all strategies and their contingencies carefully.
+\begin{itemize} \item \textbf{Regret:} Some strategies are focal because they may lead to low ex-post regret. \item \textbf{Salience:} Some strategies are salient because they are normatively appealing, easier to notice or evaluate, or involve payoffs that capture attention.\footnote{One prominent notion of salience is due to \cite{bordalo2013salience}.} \item \textbf{Limited Consideration:} It is psychologically or physically too demanding for player $i$ to consider all strategies and their contingencies carefully.
 Therefore she focuses on a subset of $S_i$. \end{itemize}

 To model the above procedure, we define a \emph{focus function}, which specifies the focal subset of $S_i$, and a \emph{distortion function}, which measures the bias toward strategies in the focal group.
-The way players split $S_i$ and the magnitude of the bias towards the focal set may vary depending on the nature of the game.
+The way players split $S_i$ and the magnitude of the bias toward the focal set may vary depending on the nature of the game.